jafna/ThrottledRequest/README.md

 ThrottledRequest
 ================

-Simple api to make promised requests in nodejs.
+Simple api to make throttled promise requests in nodejs.

 Api requires Q, request and Unit tests made with Mocha.